 Social media can be a great way to reach people, gain customers and keep them engaged, as well as growing your brand as a whole.
 But how can you make sure you’re using your valuable time effectively?

-The idea of growing your following on social media can seem daunting, but there are a few really easy steps you can take to be well on your way to success.
+The idea of growing your following can seem daunting, but here are eight ways to build a social media following and be well on your way to success.
 Once you’ve done some of these, you’ll realise it’s actually nowhere near as scary as it seems!
 With a little bit of planning and thought, your follower numbers will be climbing in no time.

 Understand who your audience are (and focus on the networks they use)